The new "Fourth Major of Adaptive Golf"

 In the last year, we've seen all regular and adaptive sports events either postponed or in a some cases, cancelled.
 We believe that these unfortunate events have provided us with the perfect opportunity to make a mark on Adaptive Golf and to establish Tucson as the new epicenter of youth, collegiate, and competitive Adaptive Golf.

 While there are national championships and opens in virtually every disability category, there are no true "all abilities" championships in today's adaptive golf schedule.
 After discussions with many of the top ranked Adaptive golfers in the United States, every single one thought that an annual "major" involving all abilities is exactly what Adaptive Golf needs.
-With the assistance of Visit Tucson and others local sponsors, we have finalized planning with the scheduled tournament start date of 4/19/21 (practice rounds).
+With the assistance of Visit Tucson and many other local sponsors, we have finalized planning with the scheduled tournament start date of 4/20/21 (54 holes).

 We are actively seeking local and national financial partners and sponsors to assist in the underwriting of the tournament, with proceeds from the tournament going to local youth/adaptive golf programs, select adaptive veterans golf programs, and Native American youth golf programs in the state of Arizona.
 We will provide the adaptive golfers with golf and amenities at a level not unlike a PGA event, with the help of our friends at Visit Tucson and others crucial community members.
 This will not only have the potential of being a major tournament in adaptive golf, but an event of which Tucson can be proud.